How Integrated Coaching Reinforces Leadership Development

 - In other circumstances, integrated coaching might include a session to help a participant understand the 360 results and feedback they received from the leadership assessments they took, a session together to write a personalized development plan with specific goals and objectives, and maybe even sessions with the participant’s supervisor to align expectations and solicit ongoing support and feedback.

 - Many leadership development programs even kick off with an integrated coaching session before participants show up in a classroom.
-This initial coaching session is designed to help participants clarify why they are embarking on this leadership development experience and helps them articulate what they hope to get out of the program so that it’s more likely to make learning stick.
+This initial coaching session is designed to help participants clarify why they’re embarking on this leadership development experience, and it helps them articulate what they hope to get out of the program so that it’s more likely to make learning stick.

 Whatever the case, the goal is the same — integrated coaching helps reaffirm and reinforce leadership training learnings to maximize the value of the program for both the organization and the participating individual(s) by ensuring participants have the challenge, support, and accountability they need to implement and sustain their new skills.

 Refer to our book, The Center for Creative Leadership Handbook of Coaching in Organizations, for more best practices and smart approaches to help you create and manage comprehensive leadership development solutions that incorporate coaching.